veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 Break the loop by inserting a register (`always_ff`) on at least one path, or by restructuring the design so that the dependency chain terminates.

+### component_interface_mismatch

+This error is reported when the usage of a `$comp::*` verification component doesn't match the interface which the component declares.
+The checked items are the declaration form (`inst` for a clocked component, `var` for a method-only component), parameters, ports, interface ports, and method calls including the width of the return value.
+Correct the usage, or update the component so that its interface matches.

 ### cyclic_type_dependency

 This error is reported when two or more type definitions reference each other in a cycle.
 Break the cycle by removing or restructuring one of the references.

+### duplicate_argument

+This error is reported when the same named argument is connected more than once at an instantiation or a function call.
+Remove the duplicated connection.

+### duplicate_enum_variant

+This error is reported when an enum variant has the same value as another variant of the same enum.
+Give the variant a distinct value.

 ### duplicated_identifier